graphcore/examples/tutorials/poplar/tut7_matrix_vector_opt/README.rst

     $ ./matrix-vector 10000 1000
-    Multiplying matrix of size 10000x1000 by vector of size 1000 Creating environment (compiling vertex programs)
-    Constructing compute graph and control program
+    Multiplying matrix of size 10000x1000 by vector of size 1000 Constructing compute graph and control program
     Best split chosen:
-    colsAxisSplit=5, total cost=4751 (compute cost=4410, exchange cost=200,
+    colsAxisSplit=7, total cost=3996 (compute cost=3696,
+                                      exchange cost=143,
-                                      reduce exchange cost=45,
+                                      reduce exchange cost=49,
-                                      reduce compute cost=96)
+                                      reduce compute cost=108)
-    Worst cost seen: 64373
+    Worst cost seen: 53807
     Running graph program to multiply matrix by vector Multiplication result OK

 This output is followed by the profile data.

-From the output above, you can see that the program splits each row into five segments with an estimated cycle cost of 4,751 cycles.
+From the output above, you can see that the program splits each row into seven segments with an estimated cycle cost of 3,996 cycles.

 The profile output includes a lot of information.
 The section most relevant to us is under the heading "Execution", you should see something like: